Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-Sister Roseann Hanley, a native of Richmond Hill, New York, was working at the Metropolitan Life Insurance Company in New York City when she decided to dedicate herself to God as a Maryknoll Sister and a missionary.
-She entered Maryknoll in 1950.
+Sister Roseann was born June 23rd, 1928 in Richmond Hill, NY to Agnes V. (O’Hare) Hanley and Joseph T. Hanley.
+She grew up with 1 brother and 2 sisters.
+Sister Roseann graduated from Richmond Hill High School in 1947.
+She was working at the Metropolitan Life Insurance Company in New York City when she decided to dedicate herself to God as a Maryknoll Sister and a missionary.

-In 1963, Sister Roseann embarked for South America, where, after language study, she began a forty-five year ministry to the poor, coastal people of Chile, most of them agricultural workers.
+In 1963, Sister Roseann embarked for South America, where, after Spanish Language study, she began a forty-five year ministry to the poor, coastal people of Chile, most of them agricultural workers.
 During these years of loving service, Sister Roseann aided numerous evolving ministries within the community.

-Sister Roseann also worked with Girl Scouts and choral groups, women’s groups, and Basic Christian Communities.
-Sister Roseann also orchestrated an Art and Crafts workshop, and served as a parish team member, a catechist, and a director of Church music.
+Sister Roseann also worked with Girl Scouts and choral groups, women’s groups, and Basic Christian Communities, as well as orchestrated an Art and Crafts workshop, and served as a parish team member, a catechist, and a director of Church music.

 Sister Roseann remained in Chile, with the exception of a three-year period of Congregational Service at the Center.

 In 2006, Sister Roseann returned to retire at the Maryknoll Sisters Center, Maryknoll, NY.
 Due to increasing health issues in 2018, she became a patient in the Sisters Home Care unit.